Typhoon Rammasun

 Following the closure of maritime seaports, more than 100 passengers were reportedly stranded at the Port of Batangas, along with 39 rolling cargoes.
 Meanwhile, at least 841 passengers were stranded in five ports in the Bicol region, namely Matnog, Tabaco, Bulan, Cataingan and Pilar.
 A total 50 flights were cancelled and over 100 thousand families were evacuated as the typhoon neared landfall.
 The Philippine Department of Health said that they have prepared all government hospitals to aid the rescue and relief process during and after the typhoon.
 They claimed that they are much better prepared now, than they were for earlier typhoons.
 Ahead of the landfall, a city in the province of Albay had declared a state of calamity.
 At around 17:00 Philippine Standard Time (09:00 UTC), Rammasun's eye passed directly over Rapu-Rapu, Albay while the storm was at its initial peak intensity.
 Various parts of the National Capital Region reported power outages during the storm.
 They were reportedly caused by "a temporary system balance at 1:29 a.m. due to a sudden plant outage."
 Laguna is one of the badly hit by the typhoon At least 6,000 people were stranded at various seaports throughout the country due to the storm.

-Throughout its devastating journey through southern Luzon, the powerful typhoon barely weakened but instead maintained its strength and even intensified as it made its way across the Bicol Region.